 Whether they are near or far, these are all our struggles.
 They are all our struggles because through our watersheds, we are all connected.

 We are all in this watershed together; what will we do to protect it?

 - Read a little of the theology behind our campaign in the reflection Prophets in this Place.

 - Take a look at this watershed map of Canada.
 Find out which of the 5 major watersheds you belong to.
 Identify your local watershed (there are 594 from coast to coast to coast) and those to which you are connected.

-- Work with KAIROS in hosting a 2-hour Watershed Discipleship workshop in your church or community.
-Depending on staff availability, we can facilitate the workshop or supply you with an easy-to-follow outline.
+- Work with KAIROS in hosting a Watershed workshop in your church or community.
+Depending on staff availability, we can facilitate a half-day or full-day workshop or supply you with an easy-to-follow outline.

-For more information, please contact Ed Bianchi at at email@example.com.
+For more information, please contact the Ecological Justice Program Coordinator at email@example.com.